Francesco Guccini: Musical beginnings

 Guccini's first job was as a teacher at a boarding school in Pesaro, but he was fired after a month and a half.
 He then worked as a journalist at the Gazzetta di Modena for two years.
-In April 1960, Guccini interviewed Domenico Modugno, who had just won two consecutive Sanremo Festivals.
-This inspired Guccini to write "L'antisociale", his first composition as a singer-songwriter.
-In 1958 Guccini was guitarist and vocalist in a group first called Hurricanes, then Snakers and finally Gatti.
+In 1958, Guccini was a guitarist and vocalist in a group first called Hurricanes, then Snakers and finally Gatti.
 The group included Pier Farri (drums), who would later become Guccini's producer; Victor Sogliani (saxophone), future member of Equipe 84; and Franco Fini Storchi (guitar).
 Guccini wrote his first songs while in the Snakers, in a style inspired by The Everly Brothers and Peppino di Capri.
 The group performed for two years, touring around Northern Italy and Switzerland.
-In 1961 the Guccini family moved to Bologna, and Francesco enrolled at the University of Bologna to study foreign languages.
-The next year he undertook mandatory military service, an experience he described as "substantially positive".
-When he returned to Bologna, Guccini was asked to join the band Equipe 84, but he declined to continue his studies.
-He later quit university just before taking his degree (he was conferred a degree honoris causa in science education in 2002).
-The band Cantacronache was an important influence in Guccini's artistic growth, as was Bob Dylan.
+In April 1960, Guccini interviewed Domenico Modugno, who had just won two consecutive Sanremo Festivals.
+This inspired Guccini to write "L'antisociale", his first composition as a singer-songwriter.
+The band Cantacronache was an important influence to Guccini's artistic growth, as was Bob Dylan.